-3.3 Virtual CaRMs
+3.3 Virtual CaRMS

-As was the case during the 2020-2021 cycle, interviews are being conducted virtually for the 2021-2022 R1 Match.
-Virtual interviews have some fundamental differences from the traditional in-person interview, and can be either live or asynchronous.
+As was the case in previous post-COVID cycles, interviews are being conducted virtually for the 2023-2024 R1 Match.
+Virtual interviews have some fundamental differences from the traditional in-person interview and can be either live or asynchronous.
 "Live" means that you will be connected with an interviewer through video conferencing technology (e.g. Zoom), who will then ask you questions on the spot.
 In an "asynchronous" interview, there is no interviewer.
 Instead, video interview technology will present questions to you, and you will record your responses as a video.